jacksheehy15/milestone-project-1/README.md

 I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.

 Returning Visitor Goals
-As a Returning Visitor, I want to find information about tickets and pricing.
 As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
-As a Returning Visitor, I want to find community links.
+As a Returning Visitor, I want to find community and social links.

 Frequent User Goals
 As a Frequent User, I want to check to see if there are any newly added artists or features.